bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-20-selfish-giant.md

 Perhaps because Yorkshire-raised Barnard comes from an artist filmmaker background – her earlier shorts were shown at London’s Tate Modern and New York’s MoMA – her Northern grit is delivered in an often elegiac and exquisitely photographed package.
 In _The Selfish Giant_, the moors beyond Bradford’s Buttershaw Estate are populated by wild horses and dark, satanic pylons looming in the dusk.
 The film shows none of the wobbles of a first feature.
 At 48, Barnard seems to have landed here, fully formed as a filmmaker: _The Arbor_ won awards at the BIFAs and the BFI London Film Festival, while _The Selfish Giant_ played to critical acclaim in the Directors’ Fortnight section at this year’s [2013] Cannes.<br>
 **Kate Muir, _Sight & Sound_, November 2013**<br>

-**The Selfish Giant**
+**THE SELFISH GIANT**
 _Directed by_: Clio Barnard
-_©_: Selfish Giant Film Ltd, The British Film Institute,

-Channel Four Television Corporation
+_©_: Selfish Giant Film Ltd, The British Film Institute, Channel Four Television Corporation
 _A_ Moonspun Films _production_
 _Presented by_: BFI, Film4
 _Made with the support of_: BFI Film Fund
-_Executive Producers_: Katherine Butler,
+_Executive Producers_: Katherine Butler, Lizzie Francke

-Lizzie Francke
 _Developed with the assistance of_: Film4
 _Produced by_: Tracy O’Riordan
 _Production Manager_: Ameenah Ayub Allen
 _Production Co-ordinator_: Emma Kayee
 _Unit Manager_: Gary Preston
 _Location Manager_: Jonathan Davies

-_Additional Location Finding_: Beverley Lamb,
+_Additional Location Finding_: Beverley Lamb, Anna Lee

-Anna Lee
 _Post-production Supervisor_: Meg Clark
 _1st Assistant Director_: Tony Aherne

-_2nd Assistant Directors_: Reshma Makan,
+_2nd Assistant Directors_: Reshma Makan, Richard Harris

-Richard Harris

 _Script Supervisor_: Sylvia Parker
 _Casting Director_: Amy Hubbard
 _Written by_: Clio Barnard
 _Inspired by Oscar Wilde’s ‘The Selfish Giant’_
 _Story Development_: Lila Rawlings
 _Director of Photography_: Mike Eley
 _B Camera Operator_: Hamish Doyne-Ditmas
 _Steadicam Operator_: Simon Wood
 _1st Assistant Camera_: Iwan Prys Reynolds
 _Gaffer_: Paul Murphy
 _Grip_: Mark Jones
 _Still and Specials Photographer_: Agatha A. Nitecka